Recursive Model-agnostic Inverse Dynamics of Serial Soft-Rigid Robots: Numerical Results

 \section{Numerical Results}

 The main contribution of this work is a unified and model-agnostic procedure to evaluate the ID of soft robots ROMs for control purposes.
 The previous algorithms are validated through numerical simulations, which are illustrated below.
 Experimental validation is beyond the scope of this paper and will be considered in future work.
 Additionally, it is important to keep in mind that the derived ID procedures, by design, do not depend on the specific kinematic model used and produce dynamics equivalent to the EL equations, as proven in Appendix~\ref{appendix:EL equivalence}.
-Therefore, the accuracy of the dynamic models obtained with our algorithms is equivalent, up to numerical precision, to that of the EL approach, which primarily depend on the accuracy of the underlying kinematic model.
+Therefore, the accuracy of the dynamic models obtained with our algorithms is equivalent, up to numerical precision, to that of the EL approach, which primarily depends on the accuracy of the underlying kinematic model. \review{For the same reasons mentioned above, we decided not to validate our method using open-source datasets available in the literature, such as~\cite{grassmann2022dataset}~\footnote{ Note also that available datasets are more suitable to assess the accuracy of a novel kinematic model and/or a forward dynamics procedure, neither of which is the focus of this work.}.}

-Below, we utilize the MID algorithm described in Section~\ref{N computation of M} to simulate -- despite this is not its intended use -- and control a soft continuum robot with 3D bodies and a hybrid rigid-soft manipulator.
+Below, we utilize the MID algorithm described in Sec.~\ref{N computation of M} to simulate -- despite this is not its intended use -- and control a soft continuum robot with 3D bodies and a hybrid rigid-soft manipulator.
 In both simulations, we use a kinematic model based on LVP primitives~\citep{xu2023model}.
 It is the first time such model is used for dynamic simulation and thus also this section presents a (small) contribution of the paper.
 Through these simulations we also show the benefit from a control perspective of including the computation of $\Mm$ in the solution of the ID problem.
 In a third simulation, we compare the computation time of the IID algorithm with that of the EL equations to show the scalability of the recursive EoM.

 The same ID algorithm is used in all the following simulations.
 Every simulation is implemented by providing a different robot model to the procedure.
 The simulations are implemented in MATLAB through \href{https://github.com/piepustina/Jelly}{Jelly}, an object-oriented library offering C/C++ code generation functionality both in the MATLAB and Simulink environment.